jayvdg/zf-ioc/README.md

 // Container of choice, can be any Laravel compatible container
 $container = new \Illuminate\Container\Container();

-// Register the container with the Zend registry
+// Optionally register the container with the Zend registry for global binding
 \Zend_Registry::set('container', $container);

 // Register the container with the front controller